unlistedmobile/Lightbox/README.md

 <img src="https://raw.githubusercontent.com/hyperoslo/Lightbox/master/Images/Icon.png" alt="Lightbox Icon" align="right" />

+This fork is maintained by Unlisted Mobile, Inc.

 **Lightbox** is a convenient and easy to use image viewer for your iOS app, packed with all the features you expect: